CathalDolan/july-hackathon/README.md

 * Ability to contact the through the contact form
 * Interact with the website on both Desktop tablet or mobile

+### User Stories

+* As a user I should be able to select a coffee style drink
+* As a user I should be able to select a snack
+* As a user I should be able to set my collection time
+* As a user I should be able to send my order via sending JSON
+* As a user i expect to see available coffees and snacks